Cosmological models with asymmetric quantum bounces: De Broglie-Bohm quantization of the mini-superspace Friedmann model

 A good model for the perfect hydrodynamical fluid in the early universe, where all particles are highly relativistic, is a radiation fluid with $w=1/3$, which will be considered from now on.
 Note that, in this case, $T=\eta$, the conformal time (remember the relation of $T$ with cosmic time $t$, $dt=a^{3w}dT$).

 It is convenient to express the bounce solution in terms of cosmological quantities, which is achieved by relating the parameters of the wave function to observables.
 With this purpose, we will follow the same procedure developed in \cite{Celani2017}.
-We expand the square of the correspondent Hubble function for large times $T$, obtaining
+We first obtain the Hubble function, given by $H=\frac{\dot{a}}{a}$, where dot denotes the derivative with respect to the physical cosmic time\footnote{When relating the parameters with cosmological observables, one must go back to the physical cosmic time, $t_c=(V/L_p^2)t$.
+The constant $V/L_p^2$ can be absorbed in the dimensionless variance $\sigma$, see Eq.~\eqref{symmetric bounce in chi}, yielding a variance with dimensions of ${\rm length}^{1/2}$.
+This turns the subsequent equations with the correct physical dimensions.}.
+We then take an expansion of the Hubble function squared for large times $T$, which reads